Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 A soft credit pull, also known as a “soft inquiry,” is a noninvasive check of your credit report.
 A factoring company typically uses soft inquiries to verify identity and creditworthiness.
 A hard pull on your credit report indicates that someone has requested access to the information contained in it and can affect your score.

-On the other hand, a soft pull does not affect your score; it simply tells the lender whether or not you are who you say you are and if you are worth the risk to lend money to (or not).
+On the other hand, a soft pull does not affect your score; it simply tells the lender whether you are who you say you are and whether you are worth the risk of lending money to (or not).

 Related article: How to Obtain Financing after Business Loan Denial